AlliHax/GoogleCTF/OCR is Cool.md

 #!/bin/sh

 # CC = Cipher to be Decoded
-read -p "Enter Chipher: " CC
+read -p "Enter Cipher: " CC
  CC=$(echo "$CC" | tr '[:upper:]' '[:lower:]')
 for i in $(seq 25); do
 	echo $i $CC | tr $(printf %${i}s | tr ' ' '.')\a-z a-za-z
 done
 ```
-When inputing the flag into googleCTF for validation, I did have to change the "ctf" back to "CTF".
-Other than that, it is a functioning ceaser cipher decoder!
+When inputting the flag into googleCTF for validation, I did have to change the "ctf" back to "CTF".
+Other than that, it is a functioning caesar cipher decoder!